Jira Workflow#

 • Each sprint assumes 2 story points for meetings and other administrative tasks.

-Daily Stand#
+Daily Standup#

 Sprint Lead-Scrum Master

-Wouter Van Reeven.
+Wouter van Reeven.

 • Meetings are in the DKist Conference Room at 10 AM Tucson time M-F except on holidays.